silentorb/software-production/tech-startup-business-strategy.md

 * Adding a non-essential feature to a release will not make that feature arrive sooner, it will delay the essential features

+* Sometimes premature non-essential features are motivated by a reliance on spectactular product unveilings

+  * First impressions are overrated
+  * Most corporations had humble beginnings and slow starts

 ## Execution

 ### Support and Maintenance